TaraKhodaei/PATHTREES/README.md

 ## $\color{purple}{\textsf{Application To Real Data}}$
 ### $\color{purple}{\textsf{1.
 Dataset1}}$
-> "sampletrees_D1" in folder "data" shows a sample of around 1000 trees extracted from RevBayes for dataset D1 of primates of 1141 base pairs of the mitochondrial cytochrome b gene of 23 primate taxa.
+> **"sampletrees_D1"** in folder "data" shows a sample of around 1000 trees in Newick format which are extracted from RevBayes for dataset D1 of primates of 1141 base pairs of the mitochondrial cytochrome b gene of 23 primate taxa.
 >
 ### $\color{purple}{\textsf{2.
 Dataset2}}$